JeffWalton-PSC/DegreeVerify/README.md

 # DegreeVerify
-- Create DegreeVerify export file from PowerCampus of degree completers.
+- Create DegreeVerify export file of degree completers from PowerCampus.